Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 woman holding debit card and thinking

 After four years, you could have £3,600 in your pocket to do with what you wish.
 If you are a couple each with a Help to Save account, you could have £7,200.
-(This assumes, of course, that you have saved your bonuses and not spent them.)

 That kind of cash saving is liberating, and opens a world of opportunity for you.
 What would you do with this?